-From time to time, Congress considers and enacts legislation amending the Hatch-Waxman Act, including with respect to 180-day exclusivity.
+From time to time, the U.S. Congress ("Congress") considers and enacts legislation amending the Hatch-Waxman Act, including with respect to 180-day exclusivity.
 If further changes to the law are enacted, it might affect our ability to qualify for or otherwise benefit from the statutory 180-day exclusivity period.